Minoru/blog.tty8.org/posts/2018-11-05-how-not-to-start-a-rust-rewrite.markdown

 C++, and have it immediately call into Rust to get all the same benefits.
 [A prod from \@upsuper][upsuper-prod] definitely helped here.

-I implemented that, and the only problem we've found since them is that we have to manually link dynamic libraries required by Rust.
+I implemented that, and the only problem we've found since then is that we have to manually link dynamic libraries required by Rust.
 Since final linking is done by the C++ compiler, `rustc` simply doesn't get a chance to do the required linking itself.
 So now, we always link with `pthread` and `dl`.
 On OS X, we also